Frequently Asked Questions

 How many books do you intend to write in your Night's Dream series?

 At present, I have notes sketched out for seven in total.
-Two are published, one is finished and is with my beta readers, one half finished, and the rest as various files and outlines.
+Three are published, one nearly finished, and the rest as various files and outlines.

 I see that you are listed as the head writer for Parallaxis.
 What is this and when is it coming out?